-Meet a few people who are enjoying a greater sense of well-being at Atria.
+Meet a few of the residents who have enjoyed a greater sense of well-being at Atria.

 Jim and Rhea

 Late one night, Rhea discovered her husband, Jim, lying on the kitchen floor, unable to get up.
 At 91, he was developing symptoms of dementia along with a heart condition that made him weak.
 For two years, Rhea had been her husband’s only caregiver and, at 88, she said she felt worn down.

 “I had to take care of our four-bedroom house, pay the bills, deal with yard work, laundry,” Rhea said.
 “I was also taking care of my husband, who had just gotten out of the hospital.
 I had to do everything.”

 Rhea knew caring for Jim on her own was no longer an option.
 After visiting four assisted living communities, the couple moved to Atria.

 “Life here is absolutely wonderful,” said Rhea.
 “The staff has helped me so much by caring for my husband.”

 With her husband receiving support and care services daily, Rhea feels more rested.
 She loves having time to read and sew, and even made Christmas gifts for the entire Atria staff.
 The couple also enjoys community events and gathering with neighbors.